 There is no hiding from the fact that you will have fees to pay when getting a mortgage.
-The fees that you may need to pay are –
+The fees and costs that you may need to pay are –

 - Legal Fees